rickeyb30/review-unused-aws-volume-reporter/README.md

-# AWS Review Unused IAM Reporter
+# AWS Review Unused Volume Reporter

-AWS SAM app to get a daily email report of unused IAM role.
+AWS SAM app to get a daily email report of unused Volume.

 Available on the AWS Serverless App Repo!